Trump upbeat about ending Gaza war as 21-point peace plan takes shape

 It is unclear if Hamas has been presented with the proposal, which could have undergone revisions in recent days and may still be tweaked.
 It would likely be relayed through the Qataris to what remains of Hamas’ negotiating team in Doha.

+Hamas said on Sunday that it had not received any new proposals for a ceasefire.
+In a statement, it reiterated “readiness to examine any proposals it receives from its mediator brothers in a positive and responsible manner, while upholding the national rights of our people.”

-A senior Hamas official told CNN Saturday that the group had not received any new offers for a ceasefire in Gaza.
-Netanyahu is due to meet Trump at the White House on Monday.
+Netanyahu is due to meet with Trump at the White House on Monday.

 Trump emphasized the goal of the negotiations is to get the hostages back and establish a “PERMANENT AND LONGLASTING PEACE.”

-It is unclear how the plan would be received in Israel, where Netanyahu’s far-right coalition members have threatened to collapse the government if the war comes to an end before Hamas is eradicated.
+It remains to be seen how the plan would be received in Israel, where Netanyahu’s far-right coalition members have threatened to collapse the government if the war comes to an end before Hamas is eradicated.
 Far-right ministers are pushing for a full takeover of Gaza as well as for extending Israeli sovereignty over much or all of the occupied West Bank.

+Israeli politicians posted messages on social media about the peace plan as Shabbat ended on Saturday.
+Far-right Minister of National Security Itamar Ben Gvir came out in opposition, writing in a terse post on X that Netanyahu does “not have a mandate to end the war without the complete defeat of Hamas.”

+Ben Gvir and far-right Finance Minister Bezalel Smotrich have consistently opposed hostage deals and ceasefire arrangements throughout the war, pressing instead for continued and intensified military pressure and full occupation of the territory.
+The two have threatened to topple Netanyahu’s government if the war should end.

 The-CNN-Wire